SamuelC233/configure-ad-vm/README.md

 </p>

 <h1>Configuring Active Directory Infrastructure in Azure (Azure)</h1>
-This tutorial outlines the process of setting up a client virtual machine and a domain controller virtual machine, which will be used in the deployment of Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the process of setting up a domain controller and a client virtual machine in Azure, which will be used to deploy and test Active Directory Domain Services (AD DS) within a virtualized environment.<br />